 INTRODUCTION

+The Benjamin Cone Papers are composed of materials from the files of his personal office.
+As a result, it by no means represents a complete collection of his papers.
+Although the bulk of the material relates directly to Cone, a substantial amount deals with other members of his family.
 The collection is important to persons studying Greensboro business history, placing emphasis on textiles.
 It provides an overview of the Cone family, covering their business activities and community service.
-In particular, the collection relates the originator’s involvement in Cone industries, as well as his activities politically and in the community at large.
+In particular, it relates the originator’s involvement in Cone industries, as well as his activities politically and in the community at large.

 Arrangement: This collection is arranged into six series by document type and chronologically within most series.
 The series are: Correspondence, 1909-1982; Financial Documents, 1893-1982; Speeches, 1948-1958; Printed Material, 1908-1981; Newspaper Clippings and Scrapbooks, 1908-1977; and Photographs, 1909-1976.